G410-SmartNICGroup/openwhisk/openwhisk install.md

 Set the environment for the commands below by running. 这句话每次换终端都需要重新跑

 ```
-ENVIRONMENT=local  # or docker-machine or jenkins or vagrant
+ENVIRONMENT=distributed # or docker-machine or jenkins or vagrant
 ```

 The default environment is `local` which works for Ubuntu and Docker for Mac.
 To use the default environment, you may omit the `-i` parameter entirely.
 For older Mac installation using Docker Machine, use `-i environments/docker-machine`.